Are all ABA programs the same?

 What is a BCBA?

-A Board Certified Behavior Analyst (BCBA) is a professional who has met the educational requirements and experience to pass a board exam in behavior analysis.
+A Board Certified Behavior Analyst (BCBA) credential is given to a professional who has met the educational and experience requirements to pass a board exam in behavior analysis.
+In some states, such as Washington, a BCBA may also become a Licensed Behavior Analyst (LBA).
 A BCBA, at minimum, has a Master’s degree.
 A BCBA typically oversees behavioral programs, conducts trainings and consultations to staff, parents, and professionals, as well as conducts functional behavior assessments and skills assessments.
-For additional information, please refer to the Behavior Analyst Certification Board website.
+For additional information about BCBA’s, please refer to the Behavior Analyst Certification Board website.